The Nelsonian: Nelsonian history

-The Nelsonian is on permanent display in the Wright County Heritage Center, located at Buffalo, Minnesota.
+The Nelsonian is on permanent display in the Wright County Historical Society, located at Buffalo, Minnesota.
 The truck which Nelson used to transport the device, has recently been restored by the museum staff.

-Gary Hukriede, grand-nephew of Albert Nelson, has published a 138-page book entitled, "The Mighty Nelsonian: The story of Albert Nelson and his 32-piece One-Man-Band".
+Gary Hukriede, grand-nephew of Albert Nelson, has published a 138-page book titled, "The Mighty Nelsonian: The story of Albert Nelson and his 32-piece One-Man-Band".
 Hukriede has also compiled a 2-disc CD of original Nelsonian recordings.

 The Nelsonian traveled to the 1933 World's Fair in Chicago.
 The fair attracted more than 27 million people.
 At the World's Fair, the Nelsonian was a feature of Ripley's Believe It or Not “Odditorium.”
 According to his five-month contract, Albert played the Nelsonian every hour the fair was open to the public and received $40 per week.

 In April 1936 Albert Nelson received a personal invitation letter from Jay Gould to join his Million Dollar Circus.
 He called it the Million Dollar circus because he said his kids were worth more than a million dollars.
 The circus traveled the Midwest and made stops in Minnesota, Iowa, North Dakota, South Dakota, Missouri, Illinois, Wisconsin and occasionally Nebraska and Indiana.

 Maynard Howe remembered the Nelsonian “ Was mounted on a truck, which served as a big stage at one end of the tent, which was set up over and around it.
 The walls on the sides and back of the truck, which protected the instruments from weather when moving it from place to place, were removable, and when taken down apposed to spectators three size of the Nelsonian.
 Inside the tent there were no seats.
 A person buying a ticket can remain as long as they desired and could walk around and watch...and operator and the many moving parts create music.”

 After the Nelsons moved to Florida in 1949, the Nelsonian continued to tour during the summer months.
 Albert spent the winter cleaning the instrument and making improvements.
 Albert continued performing on the road with the Nelsonian until 1959.
 Ida died in February 1962; Albert lost interest in the Nelsonian.
 Albert died July 4, 1964.